dcoales/Thortiq/docs/thortiq_spec.md

 - Time - this should insert the current time in the format hh:mm
 - Today - this should insert the current date as a date pill in the format specified in the settings or the default date format
 - Move To Date - pulls up date picker and all selected nodes are made children of the relevant date node under the Journal node.
+- Got to today - behaves as though the user had clicked the date icon in the side panel and then selected todays date from the popup calendar i.e. find or create a date node in the appropriate place in the Journal then focus that node in the currently active pane (unless this is the task pane in which case focus the node in the leftmost outline pane)

 ---